hemchander23/glitch-fdk-base/README.md

 2. To link this app to your freshchat account, run this script locally:

 ```
+// Maintain FW_GLITCH_USER and FW_GLITCH_PASSWORD in the .env file of your Glitch project
 var express = require('express');
 var proxy = require('http-proxy-middleware');